 Every new college student knows that the struggle is real- finding affordable student accommodation.
 It´s important that is not only cheap but also in a safe area and consists of more than 5m2 are almost impossible these days.
-Hence, I decided to gather some useful information that will hopefully help you in your search for the perfect flat or dorm room.
+So we decided to gather some useful information that will hopefully help you in your search for the perfect flat or dorm room.

 Option number 2 is looking for a flat to share with other students.
 It’s a great way to make new friends also, especially if you are moving to another city (or country) and you don’t know anyone yet.
 Another bonus- you get to split the rent.